stimms/misterjames/blog/source/About/genfu.md

 ## But Wait!

->"I don't need no stickin' person!
+>"I don't need no stinkin' person!
 I need a whole list of them!

 Easy-peasy lemon squeezy, my friend!
 Ask for a list instead of a single instance like so: